JuanVDW/PCNSE/Monitoring-and-Reporting.md

 * Log forwarding is configured under Objects > Log forwarding
     * The log objects that can be forwarded are broken down into categories: Traffic, Threat, Wildfire, URL, Data, GTP, Tunnel and Authentication.
 * Each security policy rule can have a log forwarding profile applied to each rule.
 Under the actions tab, the rule can be set to log at start, end, and a log forwarding profile set.
-* The Log forwarding profiles can be viewed under Device > Log Settings.
-These profiles are only visible to the security policy rules for log forwarding
+* The Log Settings profiles can be viewed under Device > Log Settings.
+    * Events generally related to non-traffic specific firewall activity (e.g. Authentication, System, and HIP Match)

 ### Syslog
 * Allows the aggregation of logs from different sources to be combined, compiled, analyzed and reports generated from